 Under current legislation (Journal of Laws 2014, item 1923), sewage sludge is waste, and it must undergo appropriate treatment to remove pathogens that are toxic to humans and the environment and reduce unpleasant odours.
-The above requirements are met by using multi-stage treatment based on thickening; biological stabilisation (aerobic or anaerobic); thermal stabilisation (use of high temperature: pyrolysis, combustion, or gas: gasification, plasma gasification); drying, dewatering, or conditioning; hygienisation (radiation, pasteurisation, or liming (Borsukiewicz and Mocarski 2018).
+The above requirements are met by using multi-stage treatment based on thickening; biological stabilisation (aerobic or anaerobic); thermal stabilisation (use of high temperature: pyrolysis, combustion, or gas: gasification, plasma gasification); drying, dewatering, or conditioning; hygienisation (radiation, pasteurisation, or liming (BORSUKIEWICZ, MOCARSKI 2018).
 It should be noted that the above is a general list used to configure sludge treatment at a particular wastewater treatment plant for individual applications.
 In addition to meeting environmental requirements, these treatment methods also allow sewage sludge to be used, among other things, for energy or agricultural purposes.
 The composition of SS transforms it from a waste product into a high-potential feedstock.
 From an energy standpoint, sewage sludge's relatively high content of biodegradable organic matter is particularly interesting.
 As mentioned in the introduction, the variable organic matter content due to the nature and chemical composition of the influent and its treatment technology must be taken into account when analysing the energy suitability of SS.

-Biogas plant processes at the wastewater treatment plant can be divided into four main stages, starting with the pre-treatment of SS, followed by anaerobic digestion, and finally, the production of biogas and the subsequent use of the digestate (see Figure 3).
+Biogas plant processes at the wastewater treatment plant can be divided into four main stages, starting with the pre-treatment of SS, followed by anaerobic digestion, and finally, the production of biogas and the subsequent use of the digestate.
 Before the sludge enters the separate digesters, it is screened and thickened.
 The sludge can also be pre-treated using disintegration technology.
+The technological cycle diagram for the use of sewage sludge in biogas was well presented in one of the articles (OF.
+2016).